 We’re always looking for volunteers with clear spoken English, good reading skills, and either good handwriting or the computer skills to quickly type answers and navigate around an online exam.
 Training will be provided, and acceptance is subject to a satisfactory Police check.

 What’s involved?
 Volunteers are needed at HVHS during school hours, especially from October to December.
 A reader/writer might help for 2-3 hours each term or up to 10 exams a year.
 We’ll match your availability and willingness to our student’s schedules.
-You can also say no if a day/date doesn’t suit.
+You can also say no if a certain day or date doesn’t suit your schedule.

-We need coaches, managers, and people willing to provide transport either on a regular basis or for occasional trips, members of the various Sports Committees and volunteers for fund-raising.
+We need coaches, managers, scorers and people willing to provide transport either on a regular basis or for occasional trips, members of the various Sports Committees and volunteers for fundraising.

 Supported Learning Centre

-The Centre, caters for students with significant learning needs and, welcomes volunteer assistance to make resources.
-Contact Heather Lear at firstname.lastname@example.org
+Tautoko our Supported Learning Centre caters for students with significant learning needs and, welcomes volunteer assistance to make resources.
+If you’re keen to help, contact Head of Tautoko, Heather Lear at firstname.lastname@example.org

-Please note that under the Children's Act 2014, any volunteers working directly with students must be vetted by the police.
+Please note, under the Children’s Act 2014, any volunteers working directly with students must be vetted by the police.